-- A few of a bar’s employees claim that it never over-serves patrons alcohol, but other employees say it happens all the time.
-In a dram shop case, this would go to whether the bar can utilize the Safe Harbor Defense.
+- A few of a bar's employees claim that it never over-serves patrons alcohol, but others say it happens all the time.
+In a dram shop case, the resolution of this fact dispute would directly affect whether the bar would be permitted to avoid liability through the Safe Harbor Defense.

-- In a workplace accident, you were hurt by what you consider a faulty step in the store you worked in, whereas your boss claims he saw you hurt yourself on purpose.
+- In a workplace accident, you allege that you were hurt by what you consider a faulty step in the store you worked in, whereas your boss claims he saw you hurt yourself on purpose.

-What are some of the Questions of Fact that the jury decide?
+What are some of the Questions of Fact that a jury has to decide?

 Here are some examples of the kinds of questions that the jury answers:

 - Was the plaintiff injured and to what extent?

 - Should the defendant be made to pay the plaintiff?

 - Who did what in the accident?

 - Who was telling the truth and who was lying?